syncfusion-content/javascript-docs/js/Grid/Selection.md

 The following screenshot displays the result of the above code.

-{% include image.html url="/js/Grid/Concepts-and-Features/Selection_images/Selection_img7.png" Caption="Enable all modes - Multiple"%}
+{% include image.html url="/js/Grid/Selection_images/Selection_img7.png"%}

 ## Enable toggle

-You can toggle the selection using the **enableToggle** property.
+You can toggle the selection using the `enableToggle` property.
 This provides support to toggle selection based on the Boolean value specified to the property.
 By default the **enableToggle** property is set to disabled.
 Refer to the following code example.

 {% highlight html %}